adamskrodzki/EthLend/README.md

 ## Use

-Solution is currently is under development, but still can be use on various Ethereum Networks.
+Solution is currently under development, but still can be use on various Ethereum Networks.
 Below 3 main way of using it has been presented.

 ### Depositing ETH